FudanSELab/ClassEval/README.md

 ## Benchmark Format

 ClassEval has been meticulously structured and saved in the JSON format, accessible at [ClassEval Data](https://github.com/FudanSELab/ClassEval/blob/master/data/ClassEval_data.json).
-The specific data fields for each task are delineated as follows:"
+The specific data fields for each task are delineated as follows:

 * task_id: the unique identifier for each task.